AYupko/weather-app/README.md

 # 🌤️ Weather Subscription API

-A RESTful API for managing email subscriptions to weather updates.
-Built with Fastify, Prisma, and PostgreSQL.
+A full-stack service for managing email subscriptions to weather updates.
+Built with Fastify, Prisma, PostgreSQL, and a lightweight HTML/CSS/JS frontend.

 ## 🚀 Features Implemented